-Therefore, you should not ignore the signs and symptoms of gum disease and know how bad gingivitis is for your oral and general health.
+Therefore, you should not ignore the early gingivitis symptoms and know how bad gingivitis is for your oral and general health.

 Treatment of Gingivitis before It Becomes Periodontitis

-Treating gingivitis means controlling plaque buildup on teeth and gums.
+Treatment of gingivitis in adults means controlling plaque buildup on teeth and gums.
 It also involves treating the underlying causes of the problem.
 Gingivitis is a reversible condition that requires non-surgical treatment, which includes good oral hygiene practices and professional teeth cleaning at the dental office.

 If the infection spreads to the tooth-supporting tissues (periodontitis), it can cause permanent damage.
 In severe cases of periodontitis, the dentist recommends surgical treatment, which involves: